 I did not learn to drink water just because of my excessive sweating problem.
 It was years before that problem started, my mother had serious issues with her kidneys and she had to drink lots of water with lemon.
 That is where I understood that water must be healthy and you should drink it consistently.

 After I met my future wife, I figured that she would rarely drink anything else than water, not because she wanted to be healthy, but because she just liked water.
-After we married, I tried to continue with my sweet drinks, but after some time, I got tired of it, and before I knew, I would drink water for all meals and even started drinking water between meals.
+After we married, I tried to continue with my sweet drinks.
+Eventually, I got tired of it, and before I knew, I would drink water for all meals and even started drinking water between meals.

 The taste of water was not so bad anymore, as I had thought before.
-Now, I wanted to drink water.
+In fact, water does not have a taste.
+Now, I want to drink water.
 This completely new habit was one that I did not think possible.
 After almost 10 years of marriage, I still drink my water rigorously.
 Rarely would you find other drinks in our home.
 Water is what we have learned to drink and our children seem to agree with that “policy”.

 How Does Water Reduce Sweating?